aritra-codes/valorant-autotracker/README.md

   - Turn on the 'Google Sheets' setting, type in your spreadsheet's name in the 'Spreadsheet Name' setting and choose the location of the .json file you downloaded in the 'Google Service Acc.
 Key' setting.
     <br/>
     !['Google Sheets' setting and more](readme_files/google_sheets_setting.png)
+  - Click 'Save All' at the top of the settings window.

 ---